SobiaSarwar/assignment-2/world-food-recipes/README.md

 ## 💻 How to Run This App on Your Laptop (Google Chrome)

-If your teacher or examiner wants to run this project locally on their computer, follow these simple steps:
+If your want to run this project locally on your computer, follow these simple steps:

 ### Prerequisites
 - **Node.js** (v18 or higher) installed on your system.
 You can download it for free at [nodejs.org](https://nodejs.org/).